It’s Time to Rethink Winning in Business

 In considering the foregoing, let’s contemplate some of the elements of sustained business success:

-- effective execution –delivering results, on time and within budget;
+- Effective execution - deliverign results, on time and within budget

-- alignment – systems, procedures, people and leaders all aligned;
+- Alignment - systmes, procedures, people and leaders are aligned

-- manage the downside – evaluate risk well, plan for risk and minimise those risks, rather than attempting to become risk-free it will never happen;
+- Manage the downside - evaluate risk, plan for risk and minimise those risks, rather than attempting to become risk-free (it will never happen)

 So leaders, you must know how to bring the whole team together.
 How?
 Well you could start with the following: